OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 “CPNI” is information about your phone service from us.
 Your phone service could be a cell phone or any sort of home or business phone.
 The “information” is things like what kind of services you have, how you use them, or billing information.
 (Your telephone number, name and address are not considered CPNI.)

-' + 'Use and Disclosure of CPNI' + '
+' + 'How is CPNI Used and Disclosed?' + '

 We do not sell, trade or share your CPNI with anyone outside of the AT&T family of companies\* or our authorized agents, unless required by law (example: a court order).